 And while we could stand here and list all the reasons you may want to give cheese the boot, most folks don’t struggle understanding why cheese isn’t a health food— they have trouble breaking their habit.

-The good news is you can leave cheese in the dust!
+The good news is you can embrace an anti-dairy lifestyle and leave cheese in the dust!
 Here’s how to give up cheese for good:

 Can’t go cold turkey?
 That’s ok!
 If you’re the type of person who puts cheese on basically everything, start small.
 Pick a few days a week where you go cheese-free.
 Then as the weeks go by, add more and more days without cheese until eventually, your entire week is cheese-free.

-There are some plant-based alternatives to cheese but first it’s good to understand these alternatives are not cheese.
+There are some plant-based cheese alternatives, but first, it’s good to understand these alternatives are not cheese.
 Nut cheeses are not made from dairy and giving them some distance from the cheese you grew up with will help fend off disappointment and allow you to enjoy nut cheese as their own delicious food group.